shiavault/shiavault-library/books/the-elixir-of-love/14-spiritual-perfections.md

 He explained:

-"This young man is in love with a girl and wants to get married to her, but they (her patents) do not agree; he has come here to entreat Imam al-Reza (a) to help him.
+"This young man is in love with a girl and wants to get married to her, but they (her parents) do not agree; he has come here to entreat Imam al-Reza (a) to help him.
 His Holiness (a) said: It got answered, he may go."